run2bizdocs/docs-1/en/docs/citsmart-esp-8/additional-features/mobile-and-field-service/apps/citsmart-app-android.md

 Figure 24 - Answer service request

-4-  Press the Answer button.
+4-  Press the "Answer" button.
 You will be directed to the screen of the request,
     on-you will be able to check in;

 ![Service request](images/android-app-25.png)

 Figure 25 - Service request

-5-  To view the route from which to perform the service, simply press the View
+5-  To view the route from which to perform the service, simply press the "View
-    Route button;
+    Route" button;

   + A screen will appear to choose the route visualization application;